Statistical inference on representational geometries: Materials and Methods

+How representational dissimilarity is best quantified and inferred from raw data depends on the type of measurements taken.
+For functional Magnetic Resonance Imaging (fMRI) for example, it is beneficial to take the noise covariance across voxels into account by computing Mahalanobis distances \citep{walther2016}.
+For electro-physiological recordings of individual neurons one should take the Poisson nature of the variability into account.
+One approach is to transform the measured spike rates so as to stabilize their variance \citep{kriegeskorte2019}.
+Here we introduce a KL-divergence dissimilarity measure based on the Poisson distribution (Appendix \ref{App:poisson}).
+Representational dissimilarities can also be inferred from behavioral responses, such as speeded categorizations or explicit judgments of properties or pairwise dissimilarities \citep{kriegeskorte2012}.

+Two aspects of the computation of dissimilarities warrant further discussion: crossvalidation of dissimilarities and taking noise covariance into account.

-\paragraph{Crossvalidated dissimilarities} One important aspect of the first level analysis is that naive estimates of representational similarity can be severely biased \citep{walther2016, cai2019, diedrichsen2021} towards a structure dictated by the structure of the experiment rather than the structure of the representations.
-To avoid this problem one can use crossvalidated distances, which combine difference estimates from independent measurements such that the dissimilarity estimate is unbiased.
-Crossvalidation loses less statistical power the more repetitions can be used \citep{diedrichsen2021}.
-When crossvalidation is used with Mahalanobis distances this is referred to as the cross-nobis distance \citep{walther2016}.
-Alternatively, one can employ Bayesian inference \citep{cai2019}, which can provide estimates which are not biased by the experimental structure either.
+\paragraph{Crossvalidated distance estimators.} One important aspect of the first level analysis is that naive estimates of representational similarity can be severely biased \citep{walther2016, cai2019, diedrichsen2021} towards a structure dictated by the structure of the experiment rather than the structure of the representations.
+This happens because noise in the underlying patterns biases distance estimates upward.
+When different conditions are measured with different amounts of noise or the measurements between some pairs of conditions are correlated, this bias will be different for different distances introducing other structure into the RDM.

-For our simulations in this paper we used crossvalidated Mahalanobis (\emph{Crossnobis}) dissimilarities throughout.
+To avoid this problem, one can use crossvalidated distances, which combine difference estimates from independent measurements like separate runs, such that the dissimilarity estimate is unbiased.
+Crossvalidation applies to all dissimilarity measures that are defined based on inner products of the differences with themselves (e.g. squared and unsquared Euclidean distances, Mahalanobis distances, Poisson-KL divergences).
+To compute a crossvalidated dissimilarity one computes two estimates of the difference vector from independently measured parts of the data and takes the inner product of these two independent estimates, averaging over different splits into independent data.

+The most commonly used version of crossvalidated distances are crossvalidated Mahalanobis (\emph{Crossnobis}) dissimilarities, which we use througout our simulations in this paper.
 For $N\ge 2$ repeated measurements of response patterns $\mathbf{x}_{mi}, m = 1 \dots N, i = 1\dots K$ (for $K$ conditions), the crossnobis estimator $\hat{d}_{ij}$ is defined as:

 for an estimate noise covariance matrix $\Sigma$.